Sarah Taylor

 Could all those years of mowing and maintaining actually count in your favour?
 According to a landmark ruling handed down by the Upper Tribunal (Lands Chamber) in February 2026, the answer may well be yes.

-Here, Sarah Taylor, Property Litigation Solicitor at Davis Blank Furniss, explains what the decision means for homeowners in England and Wales.
+Here is what this pivotal decision means for homeowners in England and Wales.

 What Is Adverse Possession?

-Adverse possession — sometimes called “squatter’s rights” — is a legal principle that allows a person to claim ownership of land that they have been openly occupying and treating as their own, even if that land is registered in someone else’s name
+Adverse possession, sometimes colloquially called “squatter’s rights”, is a legal principle that allows a person to claim ownership of land that they have been openly occupying and treating as their own, even if that land is registered in someone else’s name.

-Adverse possession is not the same as trespassing or taking land unlawfully.
-It is a formal legal process, governed in England and Wales by the Land Registration Act 2002, which recognises that someone who has genuinely been in possession of land for a significant period of time may have a legitimate claim to own it.
+It is crucial to understand that adverse possession is not the same as trespassing or taking land unlawfully.
+It is a formal legal process governed by the Land Registration Act 2002, which recognises that someone who has genuinely been in possession of land for a significant period may have a legitimate claim to own it.

-Adverse possession is also entirely separate from boundary disputes resolved by title deeds or planning records.
-It is about physical, factual use of land over time.
+Furthermore, adverse possession is entirely separate from boundary disputes resolved by title deeds or planning records.
+It relies entirely on the physical, factual use of land over time.

 How Does Adverse Possession Work for Registered Land?

 The rules differ depending on whether land is registered or unregistered.
-The vast majority of residential properties in England and Wales is now registered at HM Land Registry, so the rules under the Land Registration Act 2002 are the ones that most homeowners need to understand.
+Because the vast majority of residential property in England and Wales is now registered at HM Land Registry, the rules under the Land Registration Act 2002 are the most relevant for homeowners.

-Under Schedule 6 of the Land Registration Act 2002, a person may apply to be registered as the owner of land if they can demonstrate:
+Under Schedule 6 of the Land Registration Act 2002, a person may apply to be registered as the owner of land if they can demonstrate two key criteria:

-• They have been in adverse possession of the land for at least ten years, and
+• Continuous Possession: They have been in adverse possession of the land for at least ten years.

-• They reasonably believed throughout that period that the land belonged to them.
+• Reasonable Belief: They reasonably believed throughout that ten-year period that the land belonged to them.

-It’s important to remember that the ten-year period does not need to begin with you.
-If a previous owner of your property was also in possession of the disputed land, their period of possession can be added to yours — as happened in the 2026 case discussed below.
+Important Note: The ten-year period does not need to begin with you.
+If a previous owner of your property was also in possession of the disputed land, their period of possession can be legally added to yours.

 The 2026 Case: Dobson v Unsted — What Happened?

-The Upper Tribunal applied an important legal principle: the nature of the land dictates what acts are sufficient to establish factual possession.
+The Upper Tribunal applied a vital legal principle: the nature of the land dictates what acts are sufficient to establish factual possession.
 For a small, open-plan strip of front lawn, mowing the grass and keeping it tidy is precisely what an occupying owner would be expected to do.
-That was enough.

-The Upper Tribunal also confirmed that acts of possession must be assessed together, not in isolation.
-The First-tier Tribunal had made an error by looking at each activity separately — children playing, planting, topsoil replacement — rather than considering the full picture of occupation.
+They also confirmed that acts of possession must be assessed comprehensively, not in isolation.
+Looking at each activity separately, children playing, planting, topsoil replacement, is an error; the full picture of occupation must be considered.

-To succeed in an adverse possession claim, the applicant must show factual possession — that they have dealt with the land in the manner an occupying owner would be expected to, and that no one else has done so.
-Essentially, they have treated the land as their own.
+To succeed in an adverse possession claim, the applicant must show “factual possession.”
+This means they have dealt with the land in the manner an occupying owner would be expected to, and that no one else has done so.
+There is no single test; conduct must simply be consistent with how a reasonable owner would behave.

 • For a small strip of open front lawn: regular mowing and maintenance can be sufficient.